Frommers.com Frommers.com

 Export rules apply to all works of art as well as antiques that are considered Hungarian cultural treasures, although that list has become less expensive than it once was.
 Before completing a purchase, confirm that you'll be allowed to take the work out of the country; gallery proprietors should have the requisite documentation on hand.

 The Art Factory was created with the mission of highlighting some of Hungary's most promising young artists while promoting their work abroad and establishing their place in the international art world.
-To achieve this, the Art Factory is planning to be an active participant in international art fairs.
-In 2007, Sparks Gallery and the Art Gallery were combined to create the Art Factory Gallery.
-Up to this point, the most important period of Hungarian art was from the late 19th and early 20th century, but with all of those pieces off of the market, new interest has developed in contemporary pieces.
+To achieve this, the Art Factory participated in several international art fairs.
+In 2007, Sparks Gallery and the Art Factory were combined to create the Art Factory Gallery.
+Up to this point, the most important period of Hungarian art was from the late 19th and early 20th century, but with all of those pieces off the market, new interest has developed in contemporary pieces.
+Gallery manager, Virag Major, and gallery curator, Delia Vekony, oversee a rigorous exhibition schedule in several venues, including galleries, institutions, and museums abroad.

-The studio is located in a Socialist-era industrial complex near the center of Budapest; a tremendously large space where artists can develop their style and their career simultaneously.
-While the artists work in all mediums and styles, the common thread is a distinctly Eastern European emotional expressionism.
-Artists in residence are Zsolt Bodoni, Levente Herman, Dora Juhasz, Marta Kucsora, Mamikon Yengibarian, Ágnes Verebics, Krisztián Horváth, and Luca Korodi.
+The studio is located in a Socialist-era industrial complex near the center of Budapest: a tremendously large space where artists can develop their style and their career simultaneously.
+While the artists work in all media and styles, the common thread is a distinctly Eastern European emotional expressionism.
+Artists-in-residence are Zsolt Bodoni, Dora Juhasz, Marta Kucsora, and Sandor Szasz, and are often joined by visiting artists.
 Their work can be viewed at the Gresham Four Seasons Hotel, which has purchased work from the studio's artistic pool.

 In addition to the Art Factory Gallery's vast studio and exhibition space, the facility also houses a newly built micro-gallery for photography, video, and works on paper.
-A small gallery and photo gallery are also at this location, but viewing is by appointment only along with a studio tour.
-Contact Dianne C. Brown at tel.
-06/20-954-9941 (mobile phone) or e-mail her at dcbrown@starkingnet.hu.
-She welcomes visitors.
+You'll also find a smart-sized gallery and photo gallery at this location, but viewing is by appointment only along with a studio tour.
+Contact artfactorybudapest@gmail.com for information about current exhibitions or arranging a studio tour.

 The Art Factory Gallery itself is located in public space in the mezzanine of the ABB Office Building, XIII.
-Vaci ut 152-156 (just past the Arpad Bridge; www.budapestartfactory.com).
+Váci út 152-156 (just past the Arpad Bridge).
 Admission is free when the building is open, which is Sunday through Friday 10am to 6pm and Saturday 11am to 2pm.
 Since this is a public space, the gallery is unattended, but the studio is nearby, making a tour convenient if arranged ahead.

 Beauty & Health

-As everywhere else in the world, Budapest has a lion's share of American-style malls, which like many other places is putting a drain on the small stores' financial health.
-Although they are immensely popular to Budapesters, they also lament the closing of the local stores that were once their only shopping opportunity.
+As everywhere else in the world, Budapest has a lion's share of seen-one-seen-most-of-them-style malls, which, like in many other places, is putting a strain on the financial health of small independent stores.
+Although they are immensely popular with Budapesters, the locals also lament the closing of local shops that were once their only shopping opportunity.
+Due to high rents in malls in conjunction with a fragile economy, you may just find a number of empty stores from time to time.
+I am listing only the most popular malls, although there are others.

 Fashion

-We list some options, assuming that you'll discover new ones on your own, but to start you off, we suggest you begin on Haris köz, an alleyway that is actually just a small street that starts at Váci utca.
+I have listed some options assuming that you'll discover new ones on your own, but to start you off, I suggest you begin on Haris köz, an alleyway that is actually just a small street that starts at Váci utca.
 There is a large and diverse selection of fashionable shops there.

 Folk Crafts

 Hungary's famous folkloric objects are the most popular souvenirs among foreign visitors.
-The mushrooming number of folk-art shops (Népmuvészeti Háziipar) have a great selection of handmade goods.
+The mushrooming number of folk-art shops (Népmuvészeti Háziipar) has a diverse selection of handmade goods.
 Popular items include pillowcases, embroidered tablecloths, runners, wine cozies, pottery, porcelain, dolls, intricately painted or carved eggs, dresses, skirts, and sheepskin vests.
-The main store, Folkart Centrum, is at V. Váci u.
-58 (tel.
-1/318-5840), and is open daily from 10am to 7pm.
 One shop that has a wide selection and helpful staff is Folkart Craftman's House (tel.
 1/318-5143) on the side street, Régiposta u.
 12 right off of Váci utca and open daily 10am to 7pm.
-One outstanding private shop on Váci utca is Vali Folklór, in the courtyard of Váci u.
+An outstanding private shop on Váci utca is Vali Folklór, in the courtyard of Váci u.
 23 (tel.
-1/337-6301) open weekdays 10am to 5pm.
-A soft-spoken man named Bálint Ács, who travels the villages of Hungary and neighboring countries in search of authentic folk items, communist-era badges, pins, and medals, runs this cluttered shop.
+1/337-6301) open Monday to Saturday 10am to 8pm and Sunday noon to 8pm.
+A soft-spoken man named Bálint Ács, who travels the villages of Hungary and neighboring countries in search of authentic folk items, Communist-era badges, pins, and medals, runs this cluttered shop.
 His sales staff does not speak English, so don't try to ask questions.

 Markets